Alexander Byvshev: Biography

-Byvshev taught the German language at a secondary school in the town of Kromy and was writing poetry In some of his published poems, such as "To Ukrainian patriots", he denounced the Annexation of Crimea and called Ukrainians to resist.
+Byvshev taught German at a secondary school in the town of Kromy and was writing poetry In some of his published poems, such as "To Ukrainian patriots", he denounced the Annexation of Crimea and called Ukrainians to resist.
 His work was criticized in a local newspaper.
 In May, 2014, criminal proceedings were initiated against him for extremism.
 In 2015, he was accused for "incitement to hatred and enmity" and was sentenced to 300 hours of community service.

 Byvshev was consequently fired and added to a "List of Terrorists and Extremists", the consequences of which included all his bank accounts being frozen.
 The SOVA Center, a Moscow-based non-profit organization that monitors human rights, described the local media campaign against Byvshev as reminiscent of a Stalinist campaign against "rootless cosmopolitans".
 After a consensus of editors, the Russian Language Wikipedia deleted its article about him.